 - 6% Writing down allowance for cars if the CO2 emissions exceed 50g per km.

-Finally, when we look at the depreciation definition, depreciation meaning and how accounting depreciation works, much of the above is accounts/tax terminology.
+When we look at the depreciation definition, depreciation meaning and how accounting depreciation works, much of the above is accounts/tax terminology.
 However, this is how these functions work.
-Key to note, they are a key part of how you treat business assets in company accounts.
+Finally, they are a key part of how you treat business assets in company accounts.

 Link to Contractor Advice UK group on